skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thu'fir inspects the animal.
 While old, it isn't dying.
 It could certainly bear a rider, albeit at a slow pace.
-Thu'fir negotiates a price of 200g for the sick horse, which is named Thunder.
+Thu'fir negotiates a price of 200 gold for the sick horse, which is named Thunder.
 They pay for the horse and leave.

 They retire for the night at the inn.